-• Process B operators will keep working on their regular task until Process C input rack is full.
-Once it is full, they stop working on Process B and will start helping Process C.
+- Process A operators will keep working on their regular task until Process B input rack is full.
+Once it is full, they stop doing Process A and will start helping Process C. - Process B operators will keep working on their regular task until Process C input rack is full.
+Once it is full, they stop working on Process B and will start helping Process C. - Process A and Process B operators will stop helping Process C once their storage rack is less than the half full.

-These dynamic changes are essential to meet the objective

-of this project because they help to keep the inventory levels low which means that the customer is receiving the product back on time.
+These dynamic changes are essential to meet the objective of this project because they help to keep the inventory levels low which means that the customer is receiving the product back on time.
 By having operators with cross training, applying the recommended line balance, controlling the input and applying the above process dynamics, the simulation model shows that the throughput time can decrease from 37 hours to 6 hours.